d2l-ai/d2l-en/chapter_preface/preface.md

 and (3) interleaved the exposition one expects from an engaging textbook with the clean runnable code one seeks in hands-on tutorials.
-We found plenty of code examples for how to use a given deep learning framework (e.g. how to do basic numerical computing with matrices in TensorFlow) or for implementing particular techniques (e.g. code snippets for LeNet, AlexNet, ResNets, etc) in the form of blog posts or on GitHub.
+We found plenty of code examples for how to use a given deep learning framework (e.g., how to do basic numerical computing with matrices in TensorFlow) or for implementing particular techniques (e.g., code snippets for LeNet, AlexNet, ResNets, etc) in the form of blog posts or on GitHub.
 However, these examples typically focused on
 *how* to implement a given approach, but left out the discussion of *why* certain algorithmic decisions are made.
-While sporadic topics have been covered in blog posts, e.g. on the website [Distill](http://distill.pub) or personal blogs, they only covered selected topics in deep learning, and often lacked associated code.
+While sporadic topics have been covered in blog posts, e.g., on the website [Distill](http://distill.pub) or personal blogs, they only covered selected topics in deep learning, and often lacked associated code.
 On the other hand, while several textbooks have emerged, most notably [Goodfellow, Bengio and Courville, 2016](https://www.deeplearningbook.org/),